Overview

 includeparameter to fetch related resources in a single request - Cache responses when appropriate to reduce redundant calls

-4. Monitor Your Usage
+4. Monitor your usage

 - Track your request patterns